1170.09 PERFORMANCE STANDARDS.

 G. Headwalls shall be required at all culvert inlets or outlets to and from open channels or lakes.

-(7) Overland flooding: Overland flood routing paths shall be used to convey storm water runoff from the 100-year, 24-hour storm event to an adequate receiving water resource or storm water management practice such that the runoff is contained within the drainage easement for the flood routing path and does not cause flooding of buildings or related structures.
-The peak 100-year water surface elevation along flood routing paths shall be at least one foot below the finished grade elevation at the structure.
+(7) Overland flooding.
+Overland flood routing paths shall be used to convey stormwater runoff from the 100-year, twenty-four (24) hour storm event to an adequate receiving water resource or SCM such that the runoff is contained within the drainage easement for the flood routing path and does not cause flooding of buildings or related structures.
+The peak 100-year water surface elevation along flood routing paths shall be at least two feet below the finished grade elevation of all structures.
 When designing the flood routing paths, the conveyance capacity of the site's storm sewers shall be taken into consideration.

-(8) Compensatory flood storage mitigation: In order to preserve floodplain storage volumes and thereby avoid increases in water surface elevations, any filling within floodplains approved by the City of Garfield Heights must be compensated by removing an equivalent volume of material.
+(8) Compensatory flood storage mitigation.
+In order to preserve floodplain storage volumes and thereby avoid increases in water surface elevations, any filling within floodplains approved by the City of Garfield Heights must be compensated by providing an equivalent storage volume.
 First consideration for the location(s) of compensatory floodplain volumes should be given to areas where the stream channel will have immediate access to the new floodplain within the limits of the development site.
 Consideration will also be given to enlarging existing or proposed retention basins to compensate for floodplain fill if justified by a hydraulic analysis of the contributing watershed.
 Unless otherwise permitted by the City of Garfield Heights, reductions in volume due to floodplain fills must be mitigated within the legal boundaries of the development.
 Embankment slopes used in compensatory storage areas must reasonably conform to the natural slopes adjacent to the disturbed area.
 The use of vertical retaining structures is specifically prohibited.

-(9) Velocity dissipation: Velocity dissipation devices shall be placed at discharge locations and along the length of any outfall to provide non- erosive flow velocity from the structure to a water resource so that the natural physical and biological characteristics and functions of the water resource are maintained and protected.
+(9) Velocity dissipation.
+Velocity dissipation devices shall be placed at discharge locations and along the length of any outfall to provide non-erosive flow velocity from the structure to a water resource so that the natural physical and biological characteristics and functions of the water resource are maintained and protected

 A. Extended conveyance facilities that slow the rate of storm water runoff; filter and biodegrade pollutants in storm water; promote infiltration and evapotranspiration of storm water; and discharge the controlled runoff to a water resource.